-Computer vision has exploded in recent years.
+Computer vision models have exploded in recent years.
 From Google’s self-driving cars and Tesla’s autopilot mode to Amazon’s Virtual Mirror, computer vision has transformed the face of modern technology.
-But teaching machines how to see isn’t as easy as it may seem.
+But machine learning image processing isn’t as easy as it may seem.

 Training and validating computer vision and machine learning algorithms as well as image processing techniques require massive amounts of annotated data and high quality image annotation tool.
 That’s where image and video segmentation comes in.

 Segmentation allows us to organize the data contained within images and videos into meaningful categories.
-While image classification and object detection may tell us the presence and location of certain objects, segmentation allows us to dive deeper even in a real time.
+Image classification and object detection may tell us the presence and location of certain objects.
+Segmentation allows us to dive deeper even in a real time.

 So, what exactly is semantic segmentation annotation?
-How is it used in the real world?
+How is it used in the real projects on image processing?
 Let’s jump right in this type of data labeled.

 What Is Image Segmentation?

-Image segmentation is a type of image annotation.
-Unlike image classification and object detection, which often rely on bounding boxes, a semantic segmentation annotation tool can yield pixel-perfect accuracy, revealing fine-grained information about an image’s contents.
+Image segmentation is a type of image annotation projects.
+Image classification and object detection often rely on bounding boxes.
+However a semantic segmentation technique can yield pixel-perfect accuracy, revealing fine-grained information about an image’s contents.

-Instead of drawing a box around a particular object, image segmentation delineates the object’s exact boundaries.
-But there’s more to the story.
+Instead of drawing a box around a particular object, image segmentation in image processing delineates the object’s exact boundaries.
+But there’s more to the target object story.

-What’s the difference between semantic segmentation vs. instance segmentation?
+What’s the difference between semantic segmentation vs. instance segmentation in image detection?

 - Semantic segmentation.
 This type of segmentation involves grouping each pixel under a particular label.
 For example, any pixel belonging to a car would be assigned under the same “car” category.